-In case you haven’t heard, pickleball is taking the nation by storm.
-But what exactly is pickleball?
+So, what exactly is pickleball?
 How do you play it?
-How does it differ from the other racquet sports?
+How does pickleball differ from the other racquet sports, like tennis?

-The layout of a pickleball court is essentially the opposite of a tennis court, with a few dimensional variations.
+The layout of a pickleball court is essentially the opposite of a tennis court, with a few key dimensional variations.
 The two blocks on either side of the net are called the “no-volley zones,” but they are commonly referred to as the “kitchen.”
-You can only stand inside this area, if the ball bounces in it.
+You can only stand inside this area if the ball bounces inside it.
 This is more of a safety precaution than anything, since it could be dangerous to smash a volley out of the air at such close quarters.
+Just remember to stay out of the "kitchen" unless there is something to cook in pickleball!

-You must serve the ball underhand in pickleball.
+When playing pickleball, you must serve the ball underhand.
 Hitting the ball below your navel is considered an underhand serve.
 You cannot bounce the ball and hit it; the serve must be hit out of the air.
+Remember to hit the ball below your navel and before the ball has the opportunity to bounce.

 - Hitting the ball into the net